mvolkmann/web-translate/README.md

 like `es.json` (for Spanish) and `fr.json` (for French).
 However as we will see next, these files can be generated using the Google Translate API.

 In some cases it may be desirable to use different translations.
-Those provided by Google Translate can be overridden by creating a JSON file whose name starts with the language code, followed by `-override.json`.
+Those provided by the translation service can be overridden by creating a JSON file whose name starts with the language code, followed by `-override.json`.
 For example, the file `es-overrides.json` could contain